Laura Ashe

-Laura Ashe FRHistS is a British historian of English medieval literature, history and culture (c.
+Laura Ashe is a British historian of English medieval literature, history and culture (c.
 1000–1550).
 She is Professor of English Literature at the University of Oxford and Fellow and Tutor in English Literature at Worcester College.

 Academic career

 Ashe was born in Wakefield, West Yorkshire and was educated at Leeds Girls' High School.
 She went on to read English at Gonville and Caius College, Cambridge.
 She spent the year after her graduation as a Kennedy Scholar at Harvard University.

-During her graduate studies she was appointed to a junior research fellowship at Gonville and Caius College.
+During her graduate studies, Ashe was appointed to a junior research fellowship at Gonville and Caius College.

 Prior to joining Worcester College in 2008, Ashe spent two years lecturing at Queen Mary University of London.

+Honours and awards

 In 2009 Ashe won a Philip Leverhulme Prize, for the international impact of her research.
 She was awarded the Title of Distinction of Professor of English Literature by the University of Oxford in September 2018.

+In 2026, Ashe's book Chaucer's Ethical Philosophy was jointly awarded the Chaucer Monograph Prize by the New Chaucer Society, sharing the award with Ingrid Nelson's Medieval Media: Bodies, Networks, Chaucer.
+The judges said of Ashe's work: "her book’s unabashedly personal approach yields exhilarating and intense engagement with key philosophical questions that Chaucer’s poetry raises by way of two unusual interlocutors, Wittgenstein and Hegel.
+With its convincing arguments, delivered with force and supported by masterful close readings, the book attests to how such traditional methods of analysis, in concert with ideas that matter to us now, continue to yield groundbreaking contributions to Chaucer studies."